berkay-dincer/kubethanos/README.md

 --excluded-pod-names=<pod(s)_will_be_excluded_if_pod_name_contains_this_string>
---master // The address of the Kubernetes cluster to target, if none looks under $HOME/.kube --kubeconfig // Path to a kubeconfig file --healthcheck // Listens this endpoint for healtcheck --interval // Interval between killing pods
+--master // The address of the Kubernetes cluster to target, if none looks under $HOME/.kube --kubeconfig // Path to a kubeconfig file --healthcheck // Listens this endpoint for healthcheck --interval // Interval between killing pods
 --dry-run // If true, print out the pod names without actually killing them.
 Defaults *FALSE* --ratio // ratio of pods to kill.
 Default is 0.5